Run a load test

 The grid shows the load generator vendors, their locations, the scripts that are used in the load test, and number of Vusers running on the load generator.

 The Dedicated IPs for load generators tab lets you see how many dedicated IP addresses for cloud-based load generators are required for your test.
 This tab is only displayed when you have enabled Dedicated IP addresses for cloud-based load generators in your tenant.
-If it is not enabled, open a support ticket.
+If it is not enabled, submit a service request.

 For details about dedicated IPs, see Dedicated IP addresses.